Current production in ring condensates with a weak link

 \section{Conclusions}

 We have described the spectrum of solitons moving at constant velocity in a ring condensate, either freely, or being dragged by a weak link, and with either attractive or repulsive interactions.
 Their energies, densities, and currents have been thoroughly analyzed in terms of the link's strength $\alpha$ and velocity $\Omega$, and found that all states are coupled at $\alpha=0$.
 At $\alpha\neq0$, the steady dragged solitonic solutions exist only in certain ranges of link velocities, periodic in $\Omega$, and the midpoints of which, at integer and half-integer velocities, correspond to dark solitonic states.

 By studying how the different stationary states are connected through an adiabatic variation of $\alpha$ and $\Omega$, we have laid out three different methods to modify the state of the condensate in a controlled manner.
 The first, involves a purely adiabatic variation of the link's strength and velocity.
 Setting a link and then stirring by increasing its velocity, allows to excite the ground state of attractive condensates, but in all other cases critical velocities are encountered, and current variations are limited to $|\Delta J|\lesssim 1$.
 To access excited states, the link must be set while rotating at a finite velocity.
-Secondly, we have considered processes in which the link moves but its strength is left fixed.
+Secondly, we have considered processes in which the link moves but its strength is kept fixed.
 In this case, the link's velocity surpasses the critical one and the condensate is assumed to decay to the immediate lower state.